data-hunters/metadata-digger/README.md

 # Metadata Digger
-Main goal of this project is to provide better insights into Metadata extracted from binary files (like images).
+Main goal of Metadata Digger is to provide better insights into Metadata extracted from binary files (like images).
 MD is built on top of [Apache Spark](https://spark.apache.org/) - one of the most popular Big Data processing engine - to take advantage of distributed computing.

 Currently MD is under development but basic functionality is available:

-* Extracting Metadata from files located in multiple directories locally or on HDFS
+* Extracting Metadata from files located in multiple directories, from the following sources:

+    * Local File System or on HDFS
+    * HDFS
+    * Amazon Simple Storage Service (S3)
+    * Digital Ocean Spaces (Spaces Object Storage)

 * Basic filtering - you can provide list of allowed groups/directories of tags (e.g.: ExifIFD0, ExifSubIFD, JPEG, GPS) or particular tags.
 * Scaling extraction process to multiple machines and cores, so you can work with huge volumes of data
 * Saving output in CSV and JSON formats
+* Indexing results to [Apache Solr](http://lucene.apache.org/solr/) (Full-Text Search Engine)

 To provide easy start for OSINT researchers who do not know details of Apache Spark, special Standalone version has been prepared that can utilize many cores of processor on single machine.
+**If you want to try Metadata Digger without going into Big Data/Spark technical details**, read *Getting Started* section, especially *Runing in Standalone mode*.
+More complex configuration is covered in *Advanced settings*.

+## Getting Started

-## Requirements
+### Requirements
 Minimal requirements:

 * Linux OS